MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/survey.rst

 ======
 .. _ch.cmd.survey:

-The ``survey`` command provides a simple interface to the *geometric* tracking code. [#f1]_ The geometric tracking can be used to place the elements of a sequence in the global reference system in :numref:`fig-phy-grs`.
+The :literal:`survey` command provides a simple interface to the *geometric* tracking code. [#f1]_ The geometric tracking can be used to place the elements of a sequence in the global reference system in :numref:`fig-phy-grs`.

 .. _fig.survey.synop:

 .. code-block:: lua
-	:caption: Synopsis of the ``survey`` command with default setup.
+	:caption: Synopsis of the :literal:`survey` command with default setup.

 	mtbl, mflw [, eidx] = survey {
 		sequence=sequ,  -- sequence (required)